stephanmg/calorimetry/README.md

 ## Demo
 [TSE-CaloSys Data Analysis](https://calorimetry.shinyapps.io/calorimetry/)

-## TODOs
+## To do
-- Address TODOs
-- Modularize app structure
-- Add unit tests
-- (Add activity data)
+- See Github issues
+- See FIXME/TODOs in code